JeanMarcMbouma/BbQ.ChatWidgets/docs/guides/CUSTOM_ACTION_HANDLERS.md

+﻿Custom action handlers guide consolidated into `docs/guides/README.md` and `docs/USAGE.md`.
-﻿# Custom Action Handlers Guide
+# Custom Action Handlers Guide

 Learn how to handle widget interactions and custom actions using both the legacy `IWidgetActionHandler` approach and the new typed handler system.